 1841- Prince de Jonville visits Eleazor Williams at Green Bay, Wisconsin.
 Williams claimed to be the lost Dauphin of France.

-1842- Last members of Oneida split and a portion sold their land and moved from New York to either Canada or Wisconsin.
+1842- Last members of Oneida split and a portion sell their land and move from New York to either Canada or Wisconsin.

 1845– New York census